marinapaolanti/FashionTwin-Dataset/README.md

 </div>

-> **Note on image previews:** if the figures below don't render on your Git host, make sure the `assets/` folder was committed/pushed alongside this `README.md` — GitHub resolves `assets/xxx.png` as a path relative to the README's location in the repo, so the images only show up once that folder actually exists at the same level.
-If you renamed or moved the folder, update the paths below to match.

 ---

 ## Overview

-**FashionTwin** is a paired benchmark of **1,643 real fashion product images** and their **AI-generated counterparts**, built to study the visual and perceptual differences between real e-commerce photography and synthetic fashion imagery.
+**FashionTwin** is a paired benchmark of **1,643 real fashion product images** and their **AI-generated counterparts**, built to study the visual and perceptual differences between real and generated fashion images.

 Every real image comes with structured metadata — macro-category, fine-grained class, textual highlights, and material composition — which was used, through a standardised prompting protocol, to generate a paired synthetic version with a text-to-image model.
 The generation prompts deliberately exclude brand references, people, and environmental scenes, so that each pair can be compared on visual and material attributes alone.